tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

-If the server negotiates an earlier version of TLS, or if it does not provide an "encrypted_client_hello" extension in EncryptedExtensions, the client proceeds with the handshake, authenticating for ECHConfig.contents.public_name as described in {{auth-public-name}}.
+If the server negotiates an earlier version of TLS, or if it does not provide an "encrypted_client_hello" extension in EncryptedExtensions, the client proceeds with the handshake, authenticating for the `ECHConfig` public identity as described in {{auth-public-name}}.
 If an earlier version was negotiated, the client MUST NOT enable the False Start optimization {{RFC7918}} for this handshake.
 If authentication or the handshake fails, the client MUST return a failure to the calling application.
 It MUST NOT treat this as a secure signal to disable ECH.

-Otherwise, when the handshake completes successfully with the public name authenticated, the client MUST abort the connection with an "ech_required" alert.
+Otherwise, when the handshake completes successfully with the reference identity authenticated, the client MUST abort the connection with an "ech_required" alert.
 The client can then regard ECH as securely disabled by the server.
 It SHOULD retry the handshake with a new transport connection and ECH disabled.

 Clients SHOULD implement a limit on retries caused by "ech_retry_request" or servers which do not acknowledge the "encrypted_client_hello" extension.
 If the client does not retry in either scenario, it MUST report an error to the calling application.

-#### Authenticating for the Public Name {#auth-public-name}
+#### Authenticating for the Public Identity {#auth-public-name}

 When the server rejects ECH or otherwise ignores "encrypted_client_hello" extension, it continues with the handshake using the plaintext "server_name" extension instead (see {{server-behavior}}).
-Clients that offer ECH then authenticate the connection with the public name, as follows:
+Clients that offer ECH then authenticate the connection with the public identity, as follows:

-- The client MUST verify that the certificate is valid for ECHConfig.contents.public_name.
+- The client MUST verify that the certificate is valid for the `ECHConfig` public identity.
 If invalid, it MUST abort the connection with the appropriate alert.

 - If the server requests a client certificate, the client MUST respond with an empty Certificate message, denoting no client certificate.

-Note that authenticating a connection for the public name does not authenticate it for the origin.
+Note that authenticating a connection for the public identity does not authenticate it for the origin.
 The TLS implementation MUST NOT report such connections as successful to the application.
 It additionally MUST ignore all session tickets and session IDs presented by the server.
 These connections are only used to trigger retries, as described in {{handle-server-response}}.
 This may be implemented, for instance, by reporting a failed connection with a dedicated error code.

 ### Handling HelloRetryRequest {#client-hrr}